Thinklab-SJTU/Bench2Drive/docs/anno.md

 # Detailed explanation of annotation information and visualization of datasets.

 ## Get Started
 - Most of the recorded data is **directly from CARLA API** to avoid information loss.
-The data collection code is in (TODO:Sensor Agent Code with annotations almost per line).
+The data collection code is in [sensor_env_manager](https://github.com/Thinklab-SJTU/Bench2Drive/blob/main/tools/sensor_env_manager.py).
 We suggest reading it aided by [CARLA official Python API docs](https://carla.readthedocs.io/en/latest/python_api/).
 - Keep in mind that the recorded data might be **in different coordinate systems** (World, Ego, LiDAR, Compass).
-We provide a [visualization code](../tools/visualize.py) (TODO: much more annotations regarding the coordinate system!
-Almost per line)  for you to get familiar with these coordinate systems.
+We provide a [visualization code](https://github.com/Thinklab-SJTU/Bench2Drive/blob/main/tools/visualize.py) (In the [Data structure](#data-structure), we explain the coordinate system where each variable is located.)  for you to get familiar with these coordinate systems.
 You might refer to [this explanations](https://github.com/autonomousvision/carla_garage/blob/main/docs/coordinate_systems.md) (awsome codebase!).
 - For fair/legal comparision, make sure your model only use the information from [**allowed sensors**](https://leaderboard.carla.org/#sensors-track) + high level command as input.
 Other information is only allowed to use during training.
 - Note that sometimes **CARLA API could be buggy**, we record some known issues below:
   - The speed value of all pedestrians are 0.
 You might want to calculate by youself.